Mindful-AI-Assistants/.github/README.md

 If the information from this repo was useful to you in any way, make sure you give it a star 🌟, this way others can find it and benefit too!
 Together we can grow and make our community better!

-Do you have any suggestions on how we could improve this project overall?
+Do you have any suggestions on how we could improve this project overall ?
 Let us know!
 We'd love to hear your feedback

 ## 💌 [Contact Us]()